Command your works to the LORD

 How ridiculous that is!
 But many Christians have this attitude.
 They are happy to be picked up in the "ambulance" that takes them to heaven, but they don't take the load off their shoulders during the journey.

-This is in contrast to the truth we find in the Bible - and the truth will make your burden light!
-In Proverbs 16,3 King Solomon shows us one of his sparkling gems again: "Command your works to the Lord, and your purpose will prosper."
+This contradicts the truth we find in the Bible – and the truth will lighten your burden!
+Sprüche 16,3 King Solomon shows us one of his sparkling gems again: "Command your works to the Lord, and your purpose will prosper."
 There is more to this verse than striving to be a dutiful Christian.
 "Command" here literally means "roll (on)".
 It has something to do with rolling or rolling something from yourself to someone else.
 A report in 1.
-Genesis 29 makes it clear.
-Jacob came to a well on his way to Paddan-aram, where he met Rachel.
-She and others wanted to water their sheep, but a heavy rock covered the well's mouth.
-Jacob “came up and rolled the stone from the
+Mose 29 makes it clear.
+Jacob, on his way to Paddan-aram, came to a well where he met Rachel.
+She and others wanted to water their sheep, but a heavy stone covered the well's opening.
+Jacob "approached and rolled the stone away from the

-The word "command" is sometimes translated "entrust" in the Old Testament.
-The Amplified Bible translates Proverbs 16,3 as follows: “Roll [or cast] your works upon the Lord [command/entrust them entirely to him].”
-Whatever it is, entrust it to him.
-Roll it on him.
-Trust God that he will take care of it and will do what is in his will.
-Leave it with him and stay calm.
+The word "command" is sometimes translated as "entrust" in the Old Testament.
+The Amplified Bible translates this.
+Sprüche 16,3 as follows: “Roll up your works upon the Lord [commit them/entrust them entirely to Him].”
+Whatever it is, entrust it to Him.
+Roll it upon Him.
+Trust God that He will take care of it and do what is His will.
+Leave it with Him and remain calm.
 What will happen in the future?
-God "will work out your plans."
-He will shape our desires, wills, and plans to conform everything to His will, and He will place His desires in our hearts that they may become ours (Psalm 37,4).
+God “will work out your plans.”
+He will shape our desires, our wills, and our plans so that everything is in accordance with His will, and He will place His desires in our hearts so that they become our own.
+(Ps 37,4).

 Take the burden off your shoulders.
 God invites us to turn everything over to Him.
 Then you can have confidence and inner peace, your plans, wishes, and concerns will be fulfilled in some way, because they are in accordance with God's wishes.
 This is an invitation you should not refuse!